Mtduffey36/marketing-blog/README.md

 -

 ## To Duffey
-- tad stop resetting from dark moke in multiple arrays, neede, and to reset input area
+- take in multiple arrays, need stop resetting from dark mode, and to reset input area
 -
 -
 -